-SECTION 10.7: NEW WORK SHIFT(S)
+SECTION 10.8: NEW WORK SHIFT(S)

-If the Employer wishes to change the rotation of a shift or classification of employees, the Employer must notify employees and the Union at least fourteen (14) days in advance of the potential change.
+If the Employer wishes to change the rotation of the schedule for a classification of employees, or wishes to change the duration of the shifts, the Employer must notify employees and the Union at least fourteen (14) days in advance of the potential change.
 If requested to do so, the Employer will meet with the Union and employees to discuss the rationale for the proposed changes, consider alternatives to the changes being considered, and ensure the quality care of residents.

-SECTION 10.8: PAY PERIODS AND PAY DAYS
+SECTION 10.9: PAY PERIODS AND PAY DAYS

-Employees will receive pay every other Friday, as specified in Appendix X. When a payday falls on a bank holiday, employees will be paid on the preceding business day.
+Employees will receive pay every other Friday, as specified in Appendix B. When a payday falls on a bank holiday, employees will be paid on the preceding business day.